hanabi/hanabi.github.io/Reference.md

   * Alice also discards.
   * Bob was surprised that he played the red 2, but now knows that it was a *Clandestine Finesse* instead of a normal *Finesse*.
 He blind-plays his slot 2 and it is the purple 2 and successfully plays.
 (Bob knows that if he did not do this, then Cathy would go on to misplay purple 3 as red 3.)
   * Cathy plays purple 3.
-* Since we are allowed to lie in *Bluff Seat*, doing a *Layered Finesse* in *Bluff Seat* typically won't work.
-Instead of getting a big layered chain of cards, it will be interpreted as a *Bluff*, and only one card will be played.
-However, note that a *Clandestine Finesses* can get around this restriction, because it induces a potential misplay.
-The blind-playing player **must** continue to blind-play cards, or else the player receiving the clue will assume that the *Finesse* is "over" and will play the clued card.

 ### The Stacked Finesse